towry-archived/calgos/sort/insert.md

 N = length(arr)

 for i from 1 to N
-	# select on from unsorted
+	# select one from unsorted
 	for j from 0 to i
 		# insert into the sorted
 		if arr[i] < arr[j]